atseng17/streaming-video-identification/README.md

 ## 1. Data Preparation
 The user should first clone the code repository, then download 3 zip files from the provided S3 URL and then unzip them to the code repository:
- - Download the sample tv-shows to be trained (download `s3://encompass-dev-ai-ml-content/sflscientific-encompass/raw.zip`) and unzip to `<path-to-code-repository>/data/raw`
+ - Download the sample tv-shows to be trained and unzip to `<path-to-code-repository>/data/raw`
- - Download the sample tv-shows to be predicted (download `s3://encompass-dev-ai-ml-content/sflscientific-encompass/demo_files.zip`) and unzip to `<path-to-code-repository>/demo_files`
+ - Download the sample tv-shows to be predicted and unzip to `<path-to-code-repository>/demo_files`
- - Download the pretrained models (download `s3://encompass-dev-ai-ml-content/sflscientific-encompass/vosk-model-en-us-0.22.zip`) and unzip to `<path-to-code-repository>/models/vosk-model-en-us-0.22`
+ - Download the pretrained models and unzip to `<path-to-code-repository>/models/vosk-model-en-us-0.22`

-Note: The sample tv-shows to be trained is a very small dataset to ensure the user is able to run the code, ideally the user will need much more data to observe good results.

 Finally, the user can navigate to the code repository directory via `cd Encompass_Oculus`, and the result code structure will look like the following: